 We are always looking for students to collaborate with, routinely supervising Master’s theses at the intersection of musicology and computing.
-We also offer for-credit semester projects and, occasionally, part-time employment opportunities in the form of internships or assistantships.
+We also offer for-credit semester projects and, occasionally, part-time employment opportunities in the shape of internships or assistantships.

 - If you are interested in a remunerated opportunity (internship or assistantship), please follow the instructions on this page (unless instructed otherwise in the project description).